Jubatian/rrpge-spec/specs/inputdev.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The text input device is special in that it is accessible through a separate kernel call (0x0423: Pop text input FIFO).
+The text input device is special in that it is accessible through a separate kernel call (0x0424: "Pop text input FIFO").
 It provides no digital or analog inputs.
 It may typically be backed by a keyboard, but other physical devices might be possible.